eranshmueli/eranshmueli.github.io/content/ponder/the-persecutor-of-the-icc/index.md

 ---

-In the next issue, I’ll discuss the . . .
+In the next issue, I’ll discuss the harmful effects of trusting dumb AIs and how to make them less sexist and less racist (yes, they can be sexist and racist).
+Sign up now, so you don’t miss out!

+<center><iframe src="https://ponder.substack.com/embed" width="480" height="320" style="border:1px solid #EEE; background:white;" frameborder="0" scrolling="no"></iframe></center>